NguyenDucThuanBKDN/LoadTextsFollowLanguageUse/README.md

 # Load Unity-Texts Follow Language Use
 This project provides a small plugin to load the content of Unity-texts that follow the language is using.
 </br>The content of texts will be loaded from CSV file.
-You Only need some mins to understand about this plugin.
+You only need some mins to understand about this plugin.

 Via __CustomLoadText.cs__ (Assets/Editor/Scripts/CustomLoadText.cs) script, a script is used to custom Unity Editor.
-And __LoadTextFollowLanguageUse.cs__ (Assets/Scripts/UI_Manager/LoadTextFollowLanguageUse.cs) script, a script is used to reload the texts if user just changed the language.
+</br>And __LoadTextFollowLanguageUse.cs__ (Assets/Scripts/UI_Manager/LoadTextFollowLanguageUse.cs) script, a script is used to reload the texts if user just changed the language.

 # Usage